What is Internet of Things (IoT)?

 Though forecasters could accurately predict that some areas could receive record amounts of rain during winter, due to lack of systems for conservation of water all the excess water cannot be harnessed.
 Thus, Smart Water management is important in times of no rain or too much rain so our conservation efforts keep continuing.
 The Internet of Things (“IoT”) can help the water supply rains be used more efficiently and with less waste.

-IoT can help in conservation of water by implementation of smart sensors.
+Internet of Things can help in conservation of water by implementation of smart sensors.
 These smart water sensors track water quality, temperature, pressure, consumption, and more.
 These devices typically communicate directly with a water utility company, which uses software to analyze the data and then returns it to the consumer in an easy-to-understand format.
 Users can then understand how their consumption compares to city averages, previous months, and more.
 Consequently, the popularity of smart water management is growing, for it provides the consumers the facility of monitoring easily their consumption of water as well as gives public the useful information.
 The smart water sensors can monitor quality of water, pressure, temperature, consumption and many other things.
 These devices directly communicate in a typical way with water utility company where software analyzes the data and after that in an easy to understand format gives back to the consumer.
 Then a user can understand his consumption comparing it with the city averages, former months etc. Imagine, if every week people start getting insights about their water spending behavior and recommendations on how to optimize their water spend and reduce wastage.

 Wind Energy Sector